Sulfur Dioxide (SO₂) Figures

-- Although heat input has remained steady over the past 14 years, emissions have decreased dramatically since 2000, indicating an improvement in emission rate at the sources.
+- Although heat input has decreased slightly over the past 10 years, emissions have decreased dramatically since 2005, indicating an improvement in emission rate at the sources.
 This is due in large part to greater use of control technology on coal-fired units and increased generation at natural gas-fired units that emit very little SO₂.

 Analysis and Background Information

-SO₂ is a highly reactive gas that is generated primarily from the burning of fossil fuels at power plants.
+SO₂ is a highly reactive gas that is generated primarily from the burning of certain fossil fuels at power plants.
 In addition to contributing to the formation of fine particle pollution (PM₂.₅), SO₂ emissions are linked with a number of adverse effects to human health and ecosystems.

 The states with the highest emitting sources in 1990 have generally seen the greatest SO₂ emission reductions under the ARP, and this trend continued under CAIR and CSAPR.
-Most of these states are located in the Ohio River Valley and are upwind of the areas the ARP and CAIR were designed to protect.
+Most of these states are located in the Ohio River Valley and are upwind of the areas the ARP and CSAPR were designed to protect.
 Reductions under the ARP and CSAPR have provided important environmental and health benefits over a large region.

 - Visit EPA's Power Plant Emission Trends site for the most up-to-date emissions and control data for sources in CSAPR and the ARP